JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 When I wasn't doing a round of [Bakamitai karaoke](https://www.youtube.com/watch?v=SBKXk2VaOVA&pp=ygURa2lyeXUgc2hvd2VyIG1lbWU%3D) or doing [borderline insane heat actions](https://www.youtube.com/watch?v=joBlWV-SkUM) as Kiryu I noticed I had become more selfish, less kind, a lot less expressive as myself.

+I had become painfully aware of my insignificance and the true extent of the universes apathy.
+I had been told I was a genius, that I would do great things, that I would be useful.
+I felt like it was all a lie, that I had no place.
+I would be molded into a predestined shape that someone else had formed.
+Either I would fit through it or perish.

 I had no desire to socialize, talk to people, to go out of the house.
 I felt an "order" in everything people asked of me, reminding me of worse days, leading me having to exert extra will to not become annoyed when people asked small things of me.
+I was denying every sign of destiny, grasping for autonomy at every possible chance, trying to prove that I had at the very least *some* power over myself.

 I still did go out of the house.
 There were a couple of bigger birthdays, a longer hike with The Bois, and my friends still invited me to places occasionally even when I did not take initiative.
 The few times I did go out, I really felt how much worse my ability to form cohesive sentences was - not to mention stories or longer explanations.
 My ability to care, empathise, to notice what others were feeling had declined.

-I also felt stuck.
-In myself.
+I felt stuck in myself.
 Firstly, I had lost the "why" to expressing myself, then over time it seems I also lost a notable part of the "how".
 Secondly, I felt like no-one cared to ask or listen.
 I hated it so much, I had to find an audience, I had to rediscover the "why".
-But I was so exhausted that I just retreated back to playing videogames instead of working on it.
+But I was so wounded and exhausted that I just retreated back to playing videogames instead of working on it.

 ### Rest of 2020 - 2021